-Rain Daniels is Anishinaabekwe, a member of the Saugeen Nation in Ontario, and was born in QayQayt territory.
-She lives on unceded xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) territory.
+Rain Daniels is Anishinaabekwe, is a member of the Saugeen Nation in Ontario, and was born in QayQayt territory.
+She lives on unceded xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) territory.

 Supporting principled engagement with Indigenous People is the focus of Rain’s work.
 By engaging non-Indigenous People in a critical exploration of the social and systemic forces informing relationships between Indigenous and non-Indigenous people, participants make deeper connections of their role in system change, and just relations.